coop152/obsidian-vaults/Year 3/Third Year Project/Week of 4-3-24.md

 	- things
 	- stuff
 - [ ] TODO: remember to actually change the dialog when the operation will delete zero items.
+- [ ] TODO: make the autopurge popups more descriptive.
+It should actually say that its autopurge. probably just need a new dialogue, cause having a "cancel" button on a dialogue that the user didnt open themselves is pretty odd.
 - always remember that you can do `set errorInfo` in the terminal if the program crashes for no reason; it lets you actually see the error.